- 1 Why Use Honey For Acne And Scars?

 Eating honey each day is a great way to improve your overall health and help your acne.
 You give your body a great source of antioxidants, vitamins, minerals, and much more.
 It can even help with allergies.

-I recommend using raw unprocessed honey whenever possible, because you will get the benefit of all the pollens and other goodies that is removed by processing.
+I recommend using raw unprocessed honey whenever possible, because you will get the benefit of all the pollens and other goodies that are removed by processing.
 If you can find locally grown honey that’s even better, because it will be full of all the local pollens.
-By eating these pollens you can reduce your allergic reaction to them by slowly building up a resistance.
+By eating these pollens you can reduce any seasonal allergic reaction to them by slowly building up a resistance.

 Try to eat 1 tablespoon of honey each day.
 You can put it on toast, muffins, pancakes, in hot chocolate, a million other things, or my personal favorite, in a cup of green tea.
 Green tea is also great for acne, so drink a cup a day with 1 tablespoon of honey and you will see a big improvement in your acne.